antotubito/Dislink_Bolt_V2_duplicate/docs/README.md

-# Dislink – A Smarter Way to Keep Connections
+# Dislink – Your Human Connection Companion

-Dislink is a modern web & mobile app designed to help you manage meaningful professional and personal relationships.
-Track where, when, and how you meet people, and never forget important context again.
+Dislink is a modern web & mobile app designed to help you nurture meaningful relationships that matter.
+Whether you're building professional networks or deepening personal connections, Dislink helps you remember the human stories behind every interaction and never lose touch with the people who matter most.

 ## 🚀 About

-Dislink empowers professionals to build and maintain strong networks by combining intuitive design with context-rich contact management.
-It's your personal relationship assistant — built for real-world connections.
+Dislink empowers you to build authentic, lasting relationships by combining intuitive design with context-rich connection management.
+It's your personal relationship companion — built for real-world human connections that transcend the transactional, honoring both personal and professional relationships as part of your holistic life journey.

 ## 🧩 Features

-- 🔗 QR code sharing for fast, seamless networking
+- 🔗 **Human-First Connection**: QR code sharing that preserves the story of how you met
-- 🧠 Context-aware contact notes and tagging
+- 🧠 **Memory Augmentation**: Context-aware notes that capture the essence of your conversations
-- ⏰ Smart follow-ups and personalized reminders
+- ⏰ **Thoughtful Follow-ups**: Smart reminders that help you nurture relationships authentically
-- 📍 Location-based history of where you met people
+- 📍 **Connection Stories**: Location-based history that remembers the meaningful moments
-- 🔒 Private and secure – your data stays yours
+- 🔒 **Your Private Space**: Secure and private – your relationship data stays yours

 ## 📦 Repository